agronholm/typeguard/docs/userguide.rst

 issues with nested functions.
 The drawback, however, is that it adds one stack frame per wrapped function which may make debugging harder.

-When a generator function is wrapped with ``@typechecked``, the yields, sends and the return value are also type checked against the :class:`~typing.Generator` annotation.
+When a generator function is wrapped with :func:`@typechecked <typechecked>`, the yields, sends and the return value are also type checked against the :class:`~typing.Generator` annotation.
 The same applies to the yields and sends of an async generator (annotated with :class:`~typing.AsyncGenerator`).

 .. note::
    The decorator also respects the optimized mode setting so it does nothing when the interpreter